Rajarshi12321/Text2SQLAssignment/readme.md

 ## Notes

-- The Pagila database is a sample database for DVD rentals
 - The system uses Google's Gemini model for natural language processing
 - Queries are validated and optimized before execution
 - Results are formatted for clear display